Back to Knowledge Hub

 Rentals Exempt from Rent Control

-As long as they follow the terms of the lease, landlords who rent units that are exempt from rent control may typically raise the rent by any reasonable amount, and at any time, as long as such rent increases are not done for any illegal purposes, like seeking vengeance on a tenant for taking lawful action against the landlord or trying to vacate a tenant to sell.
+Landlords who rent units exempt from rent control may raise the rent by any reasonable amount, as long as increases are not done for illegal purposes—such as retaliation against a tenant for taking lawful action, or to force a tenant out so the property can be sold.
 Landlords must give a 30-day written notice.
-While the laws may not limit the increase’s size, landlords should carefully consider the market.
-Increasing the rent too much is a sure way to lose tenants, and vacant apartments don’t earn any rental income.
-Something to note for DC owners, if your tenant is month to month, you must provide a 45-day written notice.
-Another example, if you require 60 day notice for tenants to provide termination, you must provide rental increases 75 days prior to lease end date.
+For DC owners: if your tenant is on a month-to-month lease, you must provide a 45-day written notice.
+If you require 60-day notice from tenants for termination, you must provide rent increase notices 75 days prior to the lease end date.

 Before deciding on a rent increase, research the local market to ensure the new rent is competitive and fair.
 Look for similar properties in the area and compare their rental prices.
 If the new rent is significantly higher than comparable units, you may face vacancies and difficulty finding new tenants.
 On the other hand, if the rent is too low, you may be losing out on potential income.
 Striking the right balance is essential to maintaining a steady stream of rental income.